Letchworth Village: Geraldo Rivera investigation

 In 1972, ABC News featured Letchworth Village in its piece "Willowbrook: The Last Great Disgrace".
 The documentary, by ABC New York's investigative reporter Geraldo Rivera, looked at how intellectually disabled people, particularly children, were being treated in the State of New York.

 United States Senator Robert F. Kennedy previously had toured the Willowbrook facility in 1965 and called it a "snake pit."
 Kennedy was not allowed to take cameras into the buildings, however, so the average citizen had no idea how bad the conditions inside Willowbrook actually were.
 Kennedy's speeches about the conditions there, although impassioned, attracted little attention and resulted in little or no improvement in conditions at the facility.

 Rivera, on the other hand, arrived at Willowbrook with a full camera crew, and when the documentary was aired, there was widespread outrage at how the residents at Willowbrook, many of them children, were being mistreated.

 Although Rivera's documentary focused on the Willowbrook State School on Staten Island, Rivera also visited Letchworth Village, as well as facilities in California.
 While he found that a great deal of progress had been made in the caring for, and training of, disabled people in California, he saw the situation in New York's facilities as backward and cruel.

 Rivera accompanied Bronx congressman Mario Biaggi to Letchworth Village, arriving two hours early because Rivera correctly suspected that the staff would be ordered to clean and dress the children before the camera crew arrived.
-Biaggi described the children there as being subjected to "[t}he worst possible conditions I've ever seen in my life".
+Biaggi described the children there as being subjected to "[the] worst possible conditions I've ever seen in my life".

 The documentary showed the residents of Willowbrook and Letchworth Village, many of them children, living in awful, dirty and overcrowded conditions, with a lack of clothing, bathing, and attention to their most basic needs.
 The facilities were incredibly understaffed, and there was little or no actual schooling, training, or even simple activities to keep residents occupied.

 Rivera saw the overcrowding and neglect as a direct result of inadequate funding and the ignorant attitudes in wider society.
 The potential of individual patients was far from being realized.
 This confronting report helped lead to far-reaching reform of disability services throughout the United States.